Algo2147483647/front-end_toolkit/graph/ReadMe.md

 Right-click a node to access:

 - `View Node`
+- `Copy Key`
+- `Copy Node`
+- `Add Child Node`
+- `Edit Children`
+- `Edit Parents`
 - `Rename Node Key`
 - `Delete Node`
 - `Delete Subtree`
-- `Edit Parents`
-- `Edit Children`
-- `Add Node`

 Behavior notes:

+- `Copy Key` copies the node key to the clipboard
+- `Copy Node` creates a new node by copying the selected node's non-relation fields
+- `Add Child Node` creates a node and links it as a child of the selected node
 - `Rename Node Key` checks for duplicate keys
 - `Delete Node` removes that node and clears references from other nodes
 - `Delete Subtree` removes the selected node and all descendants
 - `Edit Parents` and `Edit Children` update JSON and rerender immediately
 - `View Node` in edit mode also lets you edit the node's raw JSON directly, including adding or removing custom fields
-- `Add Node` creates a node and links it as a child when opened from a node context menu
 - delete actions run immediately without an extra confirm dialog

+In `Preview` mode, the node menu keeps the non-destructive actions such as `View Node` and `Copy Key`, while edit-only actions stay disabled.

 ## Undo and Redo